Freemasonry in Italy

 Freemasonry in Italy (Massoneria) dates to the first half of the eighteenth century.
-Its success largely depended on the lack of enthusiasm with which Papal bans on the order were enforced in the various states, but after the end of the Napoleonic regime, Freemasonry was suppressed in most of the peninsula.
+Its success largely depended on the lack of enthusiasm with which Papal bans on the order were enforced in the various states.
+After the end of the Napoleonic regime, Freemasonry was suppressed in most of the peninsula.
 The start of the unification process in 1859 saw a revival in Freemasonry.
-Giuseppe Garibaldi, a leader of Italian unification, was an active mason and a keen supporter of the craft.
-In the 1920s Freemasonry was again suppressed under Fascism but revived again after the fall of Benito Mussolini.
-Today's Italy contains a wide variety of Masonic observances, regular, liberal, male, female and mixed.
+Giuseppe Garibaldi, a leader of Italian unification, was an active Mason and a keen supporter of the craft.
+In the 1920s, Freemasonry was again suppressed under Italian fascism but revived again after the fall of Benito Mussolini.
+In the 1980s the Propaganda Due scandal attracted national attention, damaging Masonry's image.
+Into the 21st century, Italy contains a wide variety of Masonic observances, regular, liberal, male, female and mixed.

 History

 Origins

 The early history of Freemasonry in the Italian peninsula precedes the unification of the country in 1859–60, and must be dealt with as it occurs in separate states.
 A minute of 1845 records a lodge called Fidelitas being founded at Girifalco in Calabria in 1723.
 In spite of the lack of earlier records, this is often cited as the first Masonic Lodge in Italy.
 Lack of documentation is a major problem in tracing the history of Italian Freemasonry.
 Many documents were burned by Fascists in the 1920s, often assisted by Freemasons who wished to destroy any record of their own participation.